Tom Mulcair: Energy policy

 Mulcair has promised to end fossil fuel subsidies under previous governments, and introduce cap-and-trade for carbon emissions.
 He has also promised to reverse cuts to the environmental review processes, and return to "rigorous, science-based environmental impact assessments".

+Mulcair has argued that a west-east pipeline would improve energy security and create more jobs in Canada.
+He supported the Energy East pipeline proposal over plans for the creation of the Keystone XL and Northern Gateway pipelines.

 Indigenous relations

 In response to the Idle No More movement, Mulcair said that the NDP would put a filter on decisions made to ensure that they respect court rulings and international obligations to Indigenous peoples in Canada.
 He also pledged to call a national public inquiry into missing and murdered aboriginal women within 100 days of taking office, if his party is elected.

 Mulcair called for a “nation-to-nation” relationship with Indigenous peoples following the Truth and Reconciliation Commission’s report on residential schools.
 He said his “number 1” priority would be to improve First Nations education.

 Public safety

 Mulcair has been critical of Conservative public safety policy, saying cuts to food inspection and aeronautical safety have put Canadians at risk.
 He also “criticized previous governments for allowing rail companies to police their own safety and called on Ottawa to take a more active role in doing that job” after the Lac Mégantic tragedy in Quebec.

 Mulcair supports the longstanding NDP policy to decriminalize personal use of marijuana.
 Mulcair has stated that he does not believe that someone should serve jail time for minimal possession of marijuana; but he has also stated that he does not support legalization.